General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: A concluding remark

+He is currently a research scientist with the College of Computing and Data Science, Nanyang Technological University, Singapore.
+His current research interests encompass the broad fundamentals of digital twins for the data center, including system modelling and reduction, machine learning (with a focus on fine-resolution and few-shot surrogate modelling in AI4Science), prediction, and the optimization and control.
+He is a recipient of the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship.
+He serves as an active reviewer for IEEE Transactions on Automatic Control, Automatica, IEEE Control Systems Letters, and the IEEE Conference on Decision and Control.

-\begin{IEEEbiography}[{ }]{Anders Lindquist} (M’77–SM’86–F’89–LF’10) received the Ph.D. degree in optimization and systems theory from the Royal Institute of Technology, Stockholm, Sweden, in 1972, and an honorary doctorate (Doctor Scientiarum Honoris Causa) from Technion (Israel Institute of Technology) in 2010.
+\textbf{Anders Lindquist} received the Ph.D. degree in Optimization and Systems Theory from the Royal Institute of Technology (KTH), Stockholm, Sweden, in 1972, an honorary doctorate (Doctor Scientiarum Honoris Causa) from Technion (Israel Institute of Technology) in 2010 and Doctor Jubilaris from KTH in 2022.

-He is currently a Zhiyuan Chair Professor at Shanghai Jiao Tong University, China, and Professor Emeritus at the Royal Institute of Technology (KTH), Stockholm, Sweden.
+He is currently a Distinguished Professor at Anhui University, Hefei, China, Professor Emeritus at Shanghai Jiao Tong University, China, and Professor Emeritus at the Royal Institute of Technology (KTH), Stockholm, Sweden.
 Before that he had a full academic career in the United States, after which he was appointed to the Chair of Optimization and Systems at KTH.

-Dr. Lindquist is a Member of the Royal Swedish Academy of Engineering Sciences, a Foreign Member of the Chinese Academy of Sciences, a Foreign Member of the Russian Academy of Natural Sciences, a Member of Academia Europaea (Academy of Europe), an Honorary Member the Hungarian Operations Research Society, a Fellow of SIAM, and a Fellow of IFAC.
-He received the 2003 George S. Axelby Outstanding Paper Award, the 2009 Reid Prize in Mathematics from SIAM, and the 2020 IEEE Control Systems Award, the IEEE field award in Systems and Control. \end{IEEEbiography}
+Dr. Lindquist is a Member of the Royal Swedish Academy of Engineering Sciences, a Foreign Member of the Chinese Academy of Sciences, a Foreign Member of the Russian Academy of Natural Sciences (elected 1997), a Member of Academia Europaea (Academy of Europe), an Honorary Member the Hungarian Operations Research Society, a Life Fellow of IEEE, a Fellow of SIAM, and a Fellow of IFAC.
+He received the 2003 George S. Axelby Outstanding Paper Award, the 2009 Reid Prize in Mathematics from SIAM, and the 2020 IEEE Control Systems Award, the IEEE field award in Systems and Control.